 - Health effects like Boost or support immune response (also Anti Inflammatory)

-For ease of navigation through the SANE Solution Postbiotics Supplements Guide, below is the table of contents.
+For ease of navigation through this SANESolution Health Guide (we go way beyond simple food sci and functional foods or suggestions), below is the table of contents.

-- Postbiotic Metabolites And How They Help You
+- Metabolic products (organic acids) And How They Help You

 - Why Harvard Calls Butyrate the “Optimal” of Postbiotics